Royal Engineers: The Institution of Royal Engineers

 The History of the Corps of Royal Engineers is currently in its 12th volume.
 The first two volumes were written by Major General Whitworth Porter and published in 1889.

 The Sapper is published by the Royal Engineers Central Charitable Trust and is a bi-monthly magazine for all ranks.

 The Royal Engineers' Association

-The present Royal Engineers Association promotes and supports the Corps among members of the Association in the following ways:
+The present Royal Engineers Association (REA) - known as The Sapper Charity promotes and supports the Corps among members of the Association in the following ways: